edhowland/viper/README.md

   * display options.
 The Welcome banner is shown when Viper starts with no files to edit.
 - charm config : This command has many subcommands to configure Viper and Vish
   * See charm config help for details
+- charm help : Describes the charm program and lists its commands with their subcommands

 And there are a few other charm commands that can be useful.
 Try charm help for more information.